alsmith/multicast-relay/README.md

 interface/VLAN.
 Similar for Chromecast devices.

-By default, SSDP multicast packets received on 239.255.255.250:1900 are relayed other interfaces listed, as well as multicast DNS packets received on 224.0.0.251:5353.
+By default, SSDP multicast packets received on 239.255.255.250:1900 are relayed to the other interfaces listed, as well as multicast DNS packets received on 224.0.0.251:5353.

 usage: multicast-relay.py [-h] --interfaces INTERFACES [INTERFACES ...] [--relay MULTICAST:PORT [MULTICAST:PORT ...] [--noMDNS] [--noSSDP] [--foreground] [--verbose]